 We picked our way, clambering uphill through tangled second-growth woods.
 And then at the top of a knoll, suddenly the walking was easy, the floor of the forest open.
 We had entered a stand of ancient oaks, somehow spared when the original forest fell to the saw a hundred years ago.

 Oaks hundreds of years old have a different shape from ordinary, more recent, trees.
 Their lower limbs run horizontal and stretch far from the trunk, and their large canopies are rounded.
 While the tops of the oaks keep growing, the lower branches, deprived of direct sunlight, languish, return limb by limb to the forest floor, and dissolve into humus.

 Close to the path was a tall snag, a tree that had been killed by disease or lightning.
 All its branches were gone, and most of the bark had sloughed from the still-standing trunk.

 While Michael and I stood there talking about the nutrient cycles of the forest, a male Red-bellied Woodpecker landed on the snag near the top and called a strident "Chirrah!
 Chirrah!"

-Immediately a female woodpecker poked her head out of a hole half way up the dead tree, cocked her head to look up at him, and came out and clung to the trunk.
+Immediately a female woodpecker poked her head out of a hole half way up the dead tree, cocked her head to look up at him, and came out and flew to the top of the stump

-The male lit by her side for a moment and then entered the hole, while the female flew into the woods.
+The male lit below her for a moment and then entered the hole, while the female flew into the woods.
 We knew what this meant.
 They had eggs!

 Michael and I sat down and watched.
 The birds took turns inside, never leaving the nest unattended for more than a minute.
 As for our intrusion, after taking one long look at us, the birds seemed to ignore us.
 We were delighted.